 conversions to WordPerfect for Windows, we convert to WordPerfect for Windows 6.0 format.

-The optimum conversion format is Rich Text Format (RTF).
-RTF does the
+The optimum conversion format is often Rich Text Format (RTF) as it

-manual editing to make them print out looking exactly like the
+may require a bit of manual editing to make them print out looking

 How It Works

 to your business or profession and that they might

 information.
 We use a "blind" conversion process.
 We do not open or otherwise view your

 documents at all.
 The only time we might need to open a document is to troubleshoot a

 conversion problem.
 Should such a problem occur, we will contact you for instructions.

 We will be happy to convert a